Abenaki True Cranberry Pole Bean, Native American Heirloom

 Christmas Pole Lima Bean, 1840 Heirloom

-The Seed Savers Exchange - Also knowns as Large Speckled Calico, this variety was first cultivated in the United States around 1840 and produces beautiful, quarter-sized, falt white seeds with maroon spots and swirls.
+Christmas Lima - Also knowns as Large Speckled Calico, this variety was first cultivated in the United States around 1840 and produces beautiful, quarter-sized, fat white seeds with maroon spots and swirls.
 It has a rich flavor and can be used as shell lima bean or dry bean.
 Heavy yields, bears even during extreme heat.
 Pole habit, 75-100 dys.

 Pole bean